c-arthurs/QuArray/docs/Input files.rst

 If the WSI file and the tissue array map file are saved in the same directory with the same name then the array map will be loaded automatically when the WSI file is loaded.

+Here is an example of a normal tree file structure containing the WSI file and the index file.

 .. code-block:: bash

    .
    ├── WSI.ndpi
    └── WSI.xlsx

+When the images are exported a new directory will be created inside the root to host the output files.

 User interface
 ==============